1. Westport Town Farm (Westport)

 Better known as “Lake Street,” the New Bedford Reservoir is a favorite spot to take a break along the gentle headwaters of the Acushnet River.
 You can go fishing, paddling, or simply stop and enjoy the quiet.
 Bring a cup of ice cream from nearby Country Whip, and you can enjoy a treat while you watch for ducks, herons, and turtles from the river’s edge.

-The beach at Fort Phoenix State Reservation is the perfect place to enjoy a panoramic view of New Bedford Harbor, from the bustling inner harbor to the open waters of Buzzards Bay.
-Go for a swim, take a walk on the hurricane barrier, and explore the historic Revolutionary War fort.
-Pair your visit with a trip to Emma Jean’s for ice cream and other sweet surprises in the candy shop.
+Tucked into a residential neighborhood, Pope Beach is the perfect place to enjoy a panoramic view of outer New Bedford Harbor and the open waters of Buzzards Bay without facing the crowds of larger beaches.
+Go for a swim and explore the sandy shoreline for rocks, sea glass, and critters like horseshoe crabs.
+Pair your visit with a trip to Dorothy Cox’s Chocolate for home-made ice cream and other sweet surprises in the candy shop.

 8. Ned’s Point Lighthouse (Mattapoisett)